gbif/ipt/Launch.md

 A checklist documenting the ordered steps of the release and launch procedure of the IPT.
 Learn as you go - review and adjust the process to streamline it.

+Many players are involved in the process, not least the GBIF Communications team and GBIF Systems Administrator.
+Make sure they are on standby ready to help before embarking on the launch.

 ## Pre-release steps

 1. Label all issues related to version